AntonioTorres23/OpenGL_Notes/Geometry Shader.md

 **Visualizing Normal Vectors**

 To shake things up we're going to now discuss an example of using the geometry shader that is actually useful: visualizing the normal vectors of any object.
 When programming lighting shaders you will eventually run into weird visual outputs of which the cause is hard to determine.
 A common cause of lighting errors is incorrect normal vectors.
+Either caused by incorrectly loading vertex data, improperly specifying them as vertex attributes,